cyan-2048/deciphered-launcher/README.md

 # deciphered-launcher

-attempt to deobfuscate the 8110 launcher
+attempt to deobfuscate/debundle the 8110 launcher

+I manually rewrite the code to es6